Workshops

 • CLI tool for Kubernetes

-• ~/.kube/conifg file stores cluster address and credentials
+• ~/.kube/config: default config file that stores cluster address and credentials

 • Kubernetes context: Cluster, namespace, user